DaVinci Resolve vs. Premiere Pro: 2024 Winner Revealed!

 Resolve does offer a lot more features for free.
 There is however no definitive answer as to whether DaVinci Resolve is better than Premiere Pro, as it depends on individual needs and preferences.

-Which is easier to learn Premiere Pro or Resolve?
+Which is easier to learn: Premiere Pro or Resolve?

 Adobe Premiere is considered easier to learn than Resolve.